HOME WoW Dragonflight Dragonriding guide

 Dragonriding Races

-If you are sure of your Dragonriding skills, you can put them to the test by keeping high speeds, maneuvering through twists and turns, and taking advantage of gale winds.
-You’ll have to keep track of the allotted time and clear checkpoints in order to extend it.
-In the end, you’ll get a rating based on your performance.
+During a race, you’ll need to showcase your Dragonriding abilities by maintaining high speeds, navigating through twists and turns, and taking advantage of gale winds to gain an edge over your competitors.
+To succeed in the race, you’ll also need to keep track of the allotted time and clear checkpoints in order to extend it.

 World Changing